Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Extended Preliminary

-An essential application of CHC solvers is to serve as backend tools for program safety verification.
+An essential application of CHCs is to act as a general format for program safety verification.
+This generality extends to any imperative programming language and any safety constraints specified in First-Order Logic (FOL).
 To validate a program, we often use a proof system that generates logical formulas called verification conditions (VCs).
 Validating VCs implies the correctness of the program.
 It is also common for VCs to include auxiliary predicates, such as \textit{inductive invariants}.
 Hence, it is natural that the VCs can be in CHC format, and checking the correctness of the program can be converted to checking the satisfiability of the CHCs.

-The conversion from program verification and CHC solving is as follows.
+The conversion process from program verification to CHC solving is outlined as follows.
 Consider the program to be verified as a \textit{Control-Flow Graph} (CFG) \cite{bjorner2015horn}.
 A \textit{Basic Blocks} (BBs) in the program is a vertex of the CFG, equivalent to a predicate in the CHC system.
 Such predicates can be seen as the summary of the BBs, which corresponds to ``\textit{inductive invariants}'' in program verification parlance.
 The edges of the CFG describe the transitions between the BBs.
 CHCs can encode those transitional relations, in the direction that starts from the BBs of body predicates to the BB of the head predicate.
 Then, the solution of the result CHC system corresponds to the correctness of the program.
 Such conversion can be fully automated, and numerous tools are developed for different programming languages, such as \textit{SeaHorn} \cite{gurfinkel2015seahorn} and \textit{JayHorn} \cite{kahsai2016jayhorn}.

 Table \ref{tab:concept} lists a mapping of program verification concepts to CHC solving concepts.